cosmospioneering/Cosmoneer-Proto/README.md

-#Cosmos Pioneering   -   Cosmoneer Junior#
+#Cosmos Pioneering   -   Cosmoneer Proto#
 ==========================================

-The Cosmoneer Junior is a single-degree of Freedom Spacecraft simulator.
+The Cosmoneer Proto is a single-degree of Freedom Spacecraft simulator.
 This design is the main control board to manage the attitude in a single axis via PWM control through a server and gyro motor, commonly known as a Control Moment Gyro.

 ----------